 Published Date: May 8, 2015

-According to the report, Punjab and Azad Jammu and Kashmir (AJK) switched positions this year, with AJK jumping to second spot behind the top ranked Islamabad Capital Territory (ICT).
-The report sheds light on the comparative inequalities prevalent within Pakistan’s federal framework, with Punjab continuing to provide a superior government school infrastructure to its students, and the highest learning outcomes in the country.
+According to the report, Punjab and Azad Jammu and Kashmir (AJK) switched positions this year, with AJK jumping to second spot behind top ranked Islamabad Capital Territory (ICT).
+The report illuminates the comparative inequalities prevalent within Pakistan’s federal framework, with Punjab continuing to provide a superior government school infrastructure to its students, and the highest learning outcomes in the country.

 Punjab’s districts are dominating eight out of ten top spots in the rankings.
-However, this year’s report shows that several districts (including Dera Ghazi Khan and Rajanpur) saw a decline in the learning score, reflected in the Annual Status of Education Report (ASER) data.
-This is the primary cause from Punjab’s overall decline from second to third.
+However, this year’s report shows that several districts (including Dera Ghazi Khan and Rajanpur) saw a decline in the learning score, reflected in the ASER data.
+This is the primary cause from Punjab’s overall decline in position, where it has fallen from second to third.

 The other big change from the 2014 rankings is the upward trend visible in Khyber Pakhtunkhwa, with this being the first year that the PTI government was in-charge for the entirety of the data collection period.
-The Khyber Pakhtunkhwa (KP) government has managed to show progress through an improved rank, based on considerable improvements in enrolment, retention and importantly, gender parity.
-The KP is still far behind the ICT, AJK and Punjab in many crucial measures, but the improvement is marked.
+The Khyber Pakhtunkhwa government has managed to show progress through an improved rank, based on considerable improvements in enrolment, retention and importantly, gender parity.
+Khyber Pakhtunkhwa is still far behind ICT, AJK, and Punjab in many crucial measures, but the improvement is marked.

-Much like last year Balochistan and FATA occupy the bottom of the rankings, highlighting critical, long-term political challenges for Pakistan.
-This is despite a drop in Balochistan’s score (3.67%) and a large increase in FATA’s score (15.12%).
+Much like last year, Balochistan and FATA occupy the bottom of the rankings, highlighting critical, long-term political challenges for Pakistan.
+This is despite a drop in Balochistan’s score (3.67 per cent) and a large increase in FATA’s score (15.12 per cent).
 Quetta is the highest ranked district and the only one in the top 50 districts while almost half the districts of Balochistan rank outside the top 100.

-Overall Pakistan’s education score remains steady (an increase of 1.67%).
+Overall Pakistan’s education score remains steady (an increase of 1.67 per cent).
 This is the second consecutive year of modest improvement.
-The biggest decline seen in the scores is in the learning score, while improvements are seen in retention (survival till class 5) and gender parity.
+The biggest decline seen in the scores is in the learning score, while improvements are seen in retention (survival until class five) and gender parity.